-In our 2006 report, we recommended that universities "take the opportunity that the regulations make available to them and formulate a separate set of procedures for research that is not federally funded."
-Very few universities have done so, and, in the case of those few that have, the innovations they adopted have been minor.
+few universities have done so, and, in the case of those few that have, the innovations they adopted have been minor.
 For example, at one institution, continuing IRB review of ongoing non-federally funded research takes place every three years rather than every year.
-Nevertheless, we agree with the American Educational Research Association-an organization in our sample-who responded that "giving institutions some leeway to experiment with subject protection mechanisms that differ from those in the Common Rule may reduce costs, increase subject protection, and perhaps suggest new mechanisms that might be incorporated into the Common Rule."
+19 Nevertheless, we agree with the American Educational Research Association-an organization in our sample-which responded that "giving institutions some leeway to experiment with subject protection mechanisms that differ from those in the Common Rule may reduce costs, increase subject protection, and perhaps suggest new mechanisms that might be incorporated into the Common Rule."
 We therefore continue to recommend that universities take advantage of the option while it is available, and we oppose the ANPRM's proposal that the option be closed.

-We said at the outset that judging from the ANPRM, HHS intends to give the current regulations a deep reconsideration at this time.
+We said at the outset that, judging from the ANPRM, HHS intends to give the current regulations a deep reconsideration at this time.